GfSE/SAF-Specification/developing-saf/concept/concepts.md

 ## PCPspecifyingDetailOfPCPD
 0..* [Physical Connection Property](#Physical-Connection-Property) PCPspecifyingDetailOfPCPD 1 [Physical Connection Point Definition](#Physical-Connection-Point-Definition)

-Specifies the fact that a Physical Interface Property is a detail of a Physical Interface Connection Definition.
+Specifies the fact that a Physical Interface Property is a detail of a Physical Interface Connection Point Definition.
 ## PEKisAssignedToPL
 0..1 [Physical Layer](#Physical-Layer) PEKisAssignedToPL 0..* [Physical Exchange Kind](#Physical-Exchange-Kind)

-Specifies, that a Physical Exchange Kind is assigned to a Physical Layer.
+Specifies the fact that a Physical Exchange Kind is assigned to a particular Physical Layer.
 ## PEKrealizingSDK
 1..* [Physical Exchange Kind](#Physical-Exchange-Kind) PEKrealizingSDK 1 [System Domain Kind](#System-Domain-Kind)

-Specifies the fact that a System Domain Kind is realized by a Physical Exchange Kind.
+Specifies the fact that a System Domain Kind is realized by Physical Exchange Kinds.
 ## PEKtypingPCP
 1 [Physical Exchange Kind](#Physical-Exchange-Kind) PEKtypingPCP 0..* [Physical Connection Property](#Physical-Connection-Property)

-Specifies the fact that a Physical Exchange Kind defines the type of a Physical Interface  Property.
+Specifies the fact that a Physical Exchange Kind defines the type of a Physical Interface Connection Property.
 ## PEKtypingPIE
 1 [Physical Exchange Kind](#Physical-Exchange-Kind) PEKtypingPIE 0..* [Physical Item Exchange](#Physical-Item-Exchange)